spaansba/ForesightJS/README.md

 ForesightJS can be used bare-bones but also can be configured.
 For all configuration possibilities you can reference the [docs](https://foresightjs.com/docs/config).

-## Debugging visualization
+## Debugger

-ForesightJS includes a [Visual Debugging](https://foresightjs.com/docs/debugging) system that helps you understand and tune how foresight is working in your application.
-This is particularly helpful when setting up ForesightJS for the first time or when fine-tuning for specific UI components.
+ForesightJS includes a [Debugger](https://foresightjs.com/docs/debugging) that helps you understand and tune how ForesightJS is working in your application.
+This is particularly helpful when setting up ForesightJS for the first time and understand what each configurable parameter does exactly.

+## Dependencies

+ForesightJS follows a minimal dependencies approach and currently includes only relies on [tabbable](https://github.com/focus-trap/tabbable).

+## Media

+The team over at [Better Stack](https://www.youtube.com/@betterstack) created an [video](https://www.youtube.com/watch?v=5n9JjFRdeh4) of ForesightJS in action with honest thoughts.